Can Germany Fix Facebook?

 In early October, a musical titled Facebook—Terms and Conditions toured in Germany.
 It’s an intentionally outlandish love story about an aspiring novelist who pens a fictional work about an imaginary social network.
 The novel just happens to be titled Facebook—Terms and Conditions.
 Then, as luck would have it, she meets the founder of a new social-media network in search of a “complicated user’s manual” for his creation.
 In a masterstroke of farcical proportions, her novel becomes the terms and conditions of use for his social network.

-The show’s creators, the satirist Peer Gahmert and choreographer Tim Gerhards, usually collaborate on more traditional theater projects “that no one visits and which no one wants to see,” as Gahmert put it in a recent interview.
-But this time, their goal was to satirize Facebook’s cryptic regulations, which have made the company a target of vehement public criticism in a society historically suspicious of censorship in all forms.
+The show’s creators, the satirist Peer Gahmert and the choreographer Tim Gerhards, usually collaborate on more-traditional theater projects “that no one visits and which no one wants to see,” as Gahmert put it in a recent interview.
+This time, their goal was to satirize Facebook’s cryptic regulations, which have made the company a target of vehement public criticism in a society historically suspicious of censorship in all forms.
 Virtually the entire script—including its eight musical numbers—is made up of phrases drawn from Facebook’s fine print.
 It also quotes from portions of the company’s community standards, which broadly outline what kinds of content are and are not allowed on the site (including direct threats, bullying, hate speech, violence, and attacks on public figures), as well as the company’s opaque procedures for removing posts that violate those standards.

-“Since no one has ever read these terms before clicking ‘create account,’ we thought it would be a good idea to put them into something as enjoyable and easy to swallow as a musical,” Gahmert told me.
+“Since no one has ever read these terms before clicking ‘Create Account,’ we thought it would be a good idea to put them into something as enjoyable and easy to swallow as a musical,” Gahmert told me.
 Gahmert and Gerhards even took the liberty of adding a section to the script: a fabricated set of “extra,” unspoken terms and conditions for users living in Germany—which they insist Facebook “has obviously written” but keeps from the public.

-To say Facebook has an image problem in Germany, where it has 28 million users, is a staggering understatement.
-Germans tend to view it as a phenomenon that drives people apart instead of bringing them “closer together,” as Facebook’s mission statement suggests, by facilitating the spread of hate speech, misinformation, and fake news in the process.
-Despite Chancellor Angela Merkel’s win in the recent general election, expert assessments that fake news did not significantly impact its results, and Facebook CEO Mark Zuckerberg’s assurance that his company worked with federal authorities to safeguard the vote’s integrity, it nevertheless appeared that Facebook played a role in delivering the far-right Alternative for Germany Party (AfD) to the best performance of a far-right nationalist party since the Third Reich.
-Harris Media, the Austin-based political consultancy the AfD hired to increase its social-media presence, took advice from Facebook employees in Berlin before the election and developed digital ads targeting Germans whose social-media usage made them seem sympathetic to the AfD’s cause.
-And despite Facebook’s assurances, a ProPublica investigation found that political advertisements of dubious origin that targeted the Green party were still disseminated on the network.
+To say that Facebook has an image problem in Germany, where it has 28 million users, is a staggering understatement.
+Germans tend to view it as a phenomenon that drives people apart instead of bringing them “closer together,” as Facebook’s mission statement suggests, by facilitating the spread of hate speech, misinformation, and fake news.
+Despite Chancellor Angela Merkel’s win in the recent general election, experts’ assessments that fake news did not significantly affect its results, and Facebook CEO Mark Zuckerberg’s assurance that his company worked with federal authorities to safeguard the vote’s integrity, it nevertheless appeared that Facebook played a role in delivering to the far-right Alternative for Germany party the best performance of a far-right nationalist party since the Third Reich.
+Harris Media, the Austin-based political consultancy that the AfD hired to increase its social-media presence, took advice from Facebook employees in Berlin before the election and developed digital ads targeting Germans whose social-media usage made them seem sympathetic to the AfD’s cause.
+And despite Facebook’s assurances, a ProPublica investigation found that political advertisements of dubious origin that targeted the Green Party were still disseminated on the network.

-Predictably, internet-freedom advocates and Facebook representatives worry that by incentivizing companies to take down content in order to avoid large fines, the law will have a chilling effect on freedom of expression, and Facebook claims the new legislation violates EU law.
+Predictably, internet-freedom advocates and Facebook representatives worry that by incentivizing companies to take down content in order to avoid large fines, the law will have a chilling effect on freedom of expression, and Facebook claims that the new legislation violates European Union law.
 But they are in the minority.
-German Justice Minister Heiko Maas, who introduced the law, heralded it as “the end of the Internet law of the jungle,” a position that a large majority of Germans share: 70 percent of them support the effort, while only 26 percent reported concern that it would threaten freedom of expression, according to an April poll.
+German Justice Minister Heiko Maas, who introduced the law, heralded it as “the end of the internet law of the jungle,” a position that a large majority of Germans share: 70 percent of them support the effort, while only 26 percent reported concern that it would threaten freedom of expression, according to an April poll.

-Unlike in the United States, freedom of speech is “not the most important civil right” in Germany, digital-rights activist Markus Beckedahl told me.
-Article five of the German constitution, which governs the right to free expression, explicitly protects freedom of opinion, a narrower category than freedom of speech writ large.
+Unlike in the United States, freedom of speech is “not the most important civil right” in Germany, the digital-rights activist Markus Beckedahl told me.
+Article Five of the German constitution, which governs the right to freedom of expression, explicitly protects freedom of opinion, a narrower category than freedom of speech writ large.
 Instead, Article One of Germany’s postwar constitution instructs, “Human dignity shall be inviolable.”
 This notion “means you are not allowed to claim false things about me, because it hurts my dignity,” Beckedahl said.
 “You are not allowed to tell anyone in public lies about me, or I can take you to court.”

 This concept of human dignity originated in West Germany’s 1949 constitution, which was heavily influenced by the occupying Allied nations; under the banner of human dignity, the constitution also explicitly bans volksverhetzung, or “incitement to hatred,” as well as any public endorsement and invocation of National Socialist ideas and symbols.
 The invocation of human dignity carries immense moral force, and parallels the language of the 1948 UN Declaration of Human Rights.

 Illegal speech in Germany, then, is speech that violates the human dignity of an individual or group.
-Fittingly, the concept is repeatedly invoked in the criminal code’s regulations governing the dissemination of illegal content.
-According to German law, distributing material documenting “cruel or otherwise inhuman acts of violence” is illegal because it violates human dignity.
+Fittingly, the concept is repeatedly invoked in the regulations of the criminal code that govern the dissemination of illegal content.
+According to German law, distributing material that documents “cruel or otherwise inhuman acts of violence” is illegal because it violates human dignity.
 National laws banning the dissemination of propaganda and incitement to hatred mean that all “written material” of a malicious, insulting, and defamatory nature targeting a national, religious, ethnic, or racial group is illegal.
 Yet while the concept of human dignity is unassailable in Germany’s offline world, Facebook’s community standards operate according to a sweeping, often vague set of guidelines that leave much open to interpretation.
-The country’s Facebook Law is an attempt to see if human dignity can survive the internet—its success or failure could very well determine what it means to be human, and online, for the rest of the world.
+The country’s Facebook Law is an attempt to see whether human dignity can survive the internet—and its success or failure could very well determine what it means to be human, and online, for the rest of the world.

 In 2015, a teenager named Anas Modamani fled his hometown of Darayya, Syria.
-By fall of that year, he was living in a Berlin refugee camp.
+By the fall of that year, he was living in a Berlin refugee camp.
 One day, Angela Merkel came to visit.
 Modamani, his short hair styled into gelled spikes, snapped a selfie with her; the image became emblematic of the chancellor’s welcoming posture toward Syrian refugees.
 But after terrorist attacks in Brussels and Berlin in 2016, Modamani’s selfie began popping up on Facebook again, this time doctored to falsely label him as one of the perpetrators of both attacks.
 Afraid of being recognized, Modamani was scared to leave his house.

 Modamani’s lawyer, Chan Jo Jun, petitioned Facebook to remove every post using Modamani’s image.
-In Germany, citizens are entitled to rights over their own images, but the law was not written with the Internet in mind.
+In Germany, citizens are entitled to rights over their own images, but the law was not written with the internet in mind.
 Under the constitutional protection of human dignity, everyone who copied and shared Modamani’s image online should have first sought his permission, just as they would have had to if they were using it in an offline advertisement or magazine.
 “Either we decide to enforce this law on the internet, or we get rid of it,” Jun told me.
 “But nobody wants to touch it, so we have a contradiction between offline and online.”

 Facebook argued that it would take a “wonder machine” to find every image of Modamani circulating on its network.
 (Gizmodo called that claim “bullshit,” pointing out that Facebook already has developed several technologies, including image-detection software, that can do just that.)
 The dispute led to a high-profile court case this past spring, in which the court ruled in Facebook’s favor, arguing that it acted as “neither a perpetrator or participant in the smears.”
 Jun said the loss showed that Germany’s laws were insufficient to deal with the brave new world of social media.
 “We have to decide whether we want to accept that Facebook can basically do whatever it wants,” Jun said after they lost, “or whether German law, and above all the removal of illegal contents in Germany, will be enforced.
-If we want that we need new laws.”
+If we want that, we need new laws.”

-Before the verdict, Jun said, Facebook lawyers tried to agree on a confidential settlement to resolve the issue.
+Before the verdict, Facebook lawyers tried to agree on a confidential settlement to resolve the issue, Jun said.
 The son of Korean immigrants, he decided not to appeal the decision after receiving a death threat targeting him and his family.
 “Maybe the picture of someone who looks Asian next to a Syrian refugee, with all the attention of the court, blew some fuses for some people,” he said.

-Even though he lost the case, the controversy over the Modamani selfie proved, for Jun, that the German legal system was not yet strong enough to hold social media companies accountable, and the immense press coverage it generated seemed to tilt public opinion toward the same conclusion.
-When the Bundestag approved the Facebook Law in June, Modamani’s image was still circulating in Facebook posts labeling him a terrorist.
-If they were willing to appeal, they'd have a much stronger case now that the Facebook Law has taken effect.
-Earlier this month, Jun filed a new request asking Facebook to take down a post falsely labeling Modamani as a terrorist—the post should be “manifestly unlawful” according to the new law, but Facebook refused.
+Even though he lost the case, the controversy over the Modamani selfie proved, for Jun, that the German legal system was not yet strong enough to hold social-media companies accountable, and the immense press coverage it had generated seemed to tilt public opinion toward the same conclusion.
+When the Bundestag approved the Facebook Law, in June, Modamani’s image was still circulating in Facebook posts labeling him a terrorist.
+If they were willing to appeal, they'd have a much stronger case now that the Facebook Law had taken effect.
+Earlier this month, Jun filed a new request asking Facebook to take down a post falsely labeling Modamani a terrorist—the post should be “manifestly unlawful” according to the new law—but Facebook refused.
 Though the Modamani case may have stalled for now, Jun is far from done with Facebook.

 In fact, Jun laid the groundwork for the Facebook Law.
 Over the last two years, he has dedicated a large part of his small firm’s resources to taking Facebook to court for spreading alleged hate speech and fake news online.
 Jun argues that the social network acts as both perpetrator and participant in its online community.
 For Facebook to keep its servers running with the full knowledge that hate speech is being disseminated on its platform is a crime in itself, Jun claims.